cjohansen/dumdom/Readme.md

 one is used to influence rendering decisions.

-This design is inherited from Quiescent, and the idea is that you can pass along things like core.async message channels without having them interferring with the rendering decisions.
+This design is inherited from Quiescent, and the idea is that you can pass along things like core.async message channels without having them interfering with the rendering decisions.
 When passing more than one argument to a dumdom component, make sure that any except the first one are constant for the lifetime of the component.